joedolson/my-tickets/src/readme.txt

 * New: Collect VAT numbers at checkout.
 * New: Set close date to take a ticket type off sale.
 E.g. early bird sales.
 * Filter: `mt_price_in_label` move ticket price into label element.
+TODO: automatically toggle to offline gateway for 100% member discounts.

 = 1.8.37 =